aliceliveprojects/WildLoggingDBParent/ReImplementing.md

 This is part one of a set of scripts which take you through re-implementing an API.

-## Plan

-### Set up identity, tools and services

-1. Install VSCode
-1. Create a project identity
-1. Create a new, fresh GitHub repo.
-Clone it locally
-1. Create a Restlet Account
-1. Create a Heroku account
-1. Create an app with a postgres instance, on Heroku
-1. Download and install the Omni DB database tool
-1. Examine the Open API (Swagger) tools

-### Modify the API definition

-1. Examine the Urban Wild REST interface definition using Restlet Studio, and Swagger
-2. Remove all security definitions (for the time being)

-### Construct a skeleton NodeJS server

-1. Use the Swagger tools to create a NodeJS server skeleton from the Urban Wild REST interface definition.
-2. Run the server locally

-### Create the database

-1. Use the DB tool to create a database schema suitable to hold the UrbanWild data.

-### Bind server to database

-1. Hook-up the local NodeJS server to the remote Postgres database.
-2. Implement the original functionality behind the interface
-3. Debug the RESTful interface using the Visual Studio Code HTTP plugins.

-### Deploy as a replacement service

-1. Deploy the local NodeJS server to Heroku, from this GitHub repo
-2. Change the location which the Urban Wild SPWA points to.
-Same interface, different location!

-# Here we go

 ## Install VSCode
 Microsoft Visual Studio Code is a ridiculously useful code editor, which comes with a debugger, compatible with NodeJS (amongst other things).
 It supports Windows, Linux and MacOS.
 You can install it [here](https://code.visualstudio.com/).